Pioneers In Treating Autism

 Using a federal grant, he studied behavior modification with autistic children and developed the Linwood Project, which analyzed Jeanne Simons’ therapy and broke the methods down into objective behavioral language.

-More than 50 years later, Simons’ Linwood Method remains the basis for the treatment we use today.
+Sixty years later, Simons’ Linwood Method remains the basis for the treatment we use today.
 Her book, “The Hidden Child: The Linwood Method for Reaching the Autistic Child” (Woodbine House, 1987), cowritten with Dr. Sabine Oishi, chronicles her work through the years and is still used as a guide for training staff at Linwood and other centers working with people with autism.

 Read the chapter “Linwood” from Celia M. Holland’s book Ellicott City, Maryland – Mill Town, USA.